Clean Carbon Off Cylinder Heads

 The tool in the picture was designed to fit Harley Big-Twins and Sportsters, but it's really a universal tool.

-Any gasket remnants can be carefully removed with a fresh razor blade.
+Any gasket remnants should be carefully removed with a gasket scraper and/or fresh razor blade.

 Best Degreaser For Engine Parts

-There are many good degreasers out there (Purple Power, POR-15, Spray 9, Super Clean, etc).
-For this head cleaning, I chose Purple Power in a Spray.
+There are several good degreasers out there (Purple Power, POR-15, Spray 9, Super Clean, etc).
+For cylinder head cleaning, I always get good results with Purple Power in a Spray Bottle.

 Let The Degreaser Soak